feastFounder/logs_analysis_project/README.md

 This project can be run in a Vagrant managed virtual machine (VM).
 For this project, Vagrant and VirtualBox software were installed on the system.

 **Project contents**
-* Logs_Analysis.py - This the Python program that connects to the PostgreSQL database (‘news’), executes the SQL queries and displays the desired results.
+* Logs_Analysis_final.py - This the Python program that connects to the PostgreSQL database (‘news’), executes several queries and displays the desired results.
 * newsdata.zip - Zip file with the data that populates the PostgreSQL database named 'news'.
 * README.md - Contains info about the project (also, what you’re currently reading).
 * Vagrantfile - This is the configuration file for the Vagrant virtual machine.